|

 ![]() 12th Edition |

-Instructions are given for both the 11th Edition of the textbook and the 12th Edition. |
+Instructions are given for the 11th, 12th, and 13th Editions. |

 Temperature: Read what the book says about temperature and the three scales used for temperature.
 Learn how to convert between the three scales.
 Notice that the book gives you names of the three scales, (Fahrenheit, Celsius, & Kelvin) but does not explain how these names came about or the how the temperature scales were created.
 I feel that if you don't know this background information, there will always be a hole in your learning.
 I will cover temperature in a separate tutorial, but if I didn't, you should do your own background check. |